QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Introduction

-To mitigate this, a recent paradigm exemplified by YOLO-World~\cite{YOLOWorld} decouples text and vision extraction by pre-computing text embeddings offline, thereby eliminating the inference-time text encoder and enabling the use of a lightweight convolutional backbone~\cite{YOLOv8}.
-Still, its $\sim$180MB model size remains a burden for embedded systems, requiring further compression such as pruning~\cite{HanPruning,ChannelPruning}, knowledge distillation~\cite{KD,ChenDetKD}, or quantization~\cite{QAT,LSQ}.

-Quantization is highly practical, replacing floating-point operations with efficient integer arithmetic without architectural changes.
-While quantization has achieved notable success in image classification~\cite{DoReFaNet,PACT,QFD,QKD}, object detection poses greater challenges due to the dual need for fine-grained localization and classification~\cite{AQD}.
-Existing methods~\cite{FQN,AQD,QDETR,OscQuant} address only closed-vocabulary settings, leaving a critical gap for OVOD models that depend heavily on precise vision-language alignment.
+Quantization replaces floating-point operations with low-bit integer arithmetic without architectural changes.
+It is broadly categorized into post-training quantization (PTQ), which calibrates a pretrained model without retraining~\cite{DFQ,AdaRound,OMSE}, and quantization-aware training (QAT), which simulates quantization during training~\cite{QAT,LSQ,LSQPlus}.
+While quantization has been explored for object detection~\cite{FQN,AQD,QDETR,OscQuant}, existing methods address only closed-vocabulary settings, leaving a critical gap for OVOD, which depends heavily on precise vision-language alignment.

 We investigate this gap by analyzing extremely low-bit (4-bit) quantization on YOLO-World with the Objects365v2~\cite{Objects365} dataset.
-Specifically, we examine how quantization affects the region-text alignment, which is the similarity between region and text embeddings.
-We also examine the inter-region relational structure, which captures pairwise similarities among region embeddings within the same text query.
-As shown in \cref{fig:observation}(a), post-training quantization (PTQ) destroys fine-grained region-text alignment, and naive QAT achieves only partial recovery.
-Furthermore, naive QAT fails to preserve semantic inter-region relationships (\cref{fig:observation}(b)).
-A quantitative comparison (\cref{fig:observation}(c)) further reveals that standard QAT fails to jointly minimize the mean absolute error (MAE) of both region-text alignment and inter-region relational structure.
-Under extreme capacity constraints, the model overfits to ground-truth matching scores, discarding semantic inter-region relationships.
-These observations suggest that task loss alone cannot restore both fine-grained alignment and relational structure.
-Knowledge distillation (KD) is a natural candidate to address this limitation, as it is commonly used in QAT to transfer the full-precision teacher's knowledge to the quantized student.
-However, in extreme low-bit settings, the substantial capacity gap between the teacher and the student introduces another challenge.
-Jointly optimizing task and KD losses becomes difficult, requiring a carefully designed distillation strategy~\cite{QKD}.
+Specifically, we examine how quantization affects the fine-grained cross-modal and intra-modal alignment in the joint embedding space.
+The former is region-text alignment, which is the cosine similarity between region and text embeddings.
+The latter is region-region alignment, which is the pairwise cosine similarity among region embeddings assigned to the same text query.
+As shown in \cref{fig:observation}(a), PTQ destroys region-text alignment, and naive QAT achieves only partial recovery.
+Furthermore, naive QAT fails to preserve region-region alignment (\cref{fig:observation}(b)).